St Edmund's

 Netball

 Netball thrives at St Edmund’s.
 We have excellent facilities, and pupils enjoy expert coaching and have the opportunity to train and play competitively from U14 to Senior teams – all of which compete successfully.
-A number of our players train with Canterbury Netball Academy, and we offer the opportunity for players to watch professional teams and to join tours such as the recent trip to Barbados.
+A number of our players train with Canterbury Netball Academy, and we offer the opportunity for players to watch professional teams on trips and tours.